chriskottom/betterfbo_website/source/_posts/2014-04-29-fbo-problem-2-page-links-disrupt-workflow.markdown

 * The application should deliver visible feedback to the user when new results are being loaded.
 In a perfect world, the feedback would include information about the current position in the overall list - e.g. "Loading results 21-40 of 68".
 * The application should provide easy options for jumping to the top or bottom of the list.
 * Common site elements such as navigation should be visible or at least reachable regardless of current position in the list.
-* [Don't break the browser.](http://betterfbo.com/blog/2014/problem-1-dont-break-the-browser/)  Ideally, clicking the back button and forward again should reload the list in its previous state with respect to position and loaded results.
+* [Don't break the browser.](/blog/2014/fbo-problem-1-dont-break-the-browser/)  Ideally, clicking the back button and forward again should reload the list in its previous state with respect to position and loaded results.

 Pagination will be around for years to come, but you won't find it anywhere on [BetterFBO](http://betterfbo.com/).
-The search results listings will be engineered around a page-free viewing experience as another way of helping you to more easily navigate opportunity content.
+The search results listings will be engineered around a **page-free viewing experience** that simplifies browsing for the user and **optimizes for viewing on mobile devices and tablets**.